syntasso/instruqt-kubecon/03-generate-new-controller-and-custom-resource/assignment.md

 timelimit: 1
 ---

-☑️ Dreaming of a better todo app
+☑️ Dreaming of a better to-do app
 ==============

-While you already have a working Golang application, it is time to add some business logic to create a useful (albeit, simple) operator.
+So you have a working Golang application.
+Now it is time to add some business logic to create a useful (albeit, simple) operator.

-In this case, imagine you want to create a better todo application experience (based on [this code](https://github.com/hariramjp777/frontend-todo-app) by [Hari Ram](https://dev.to/hariramjp777)).
-You have your website application ready to deploy as a container image, and you want to now make it ready for the world.
+In this case, imagine you have created a to-do application and want to make it available to others (based on [this code](https://github.com/hariramjp777/frontend-todo-app) by [Hari Ram](https://dev.to/hariramjp777)).
+You have already packaged your website application as a container image and now you need to deploy it.

-You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/) so you want to make sure that your deployment choices automate as much of the operations of this site as possible.
+You are well versed in how maintenance can create a lot of [toil](https://sre.google/sre-book/eliminating-toil/).
+You want to make sure that your deployment choices automate as much of the operations as possible.

 To reduce toil for this application, you will create a Kubernetes operator.
 As the first phase of functionality, this operator will: